Martinnord/DevBlog/README.md

-After the planning I started developing the app and API.
+After the planning I started developing the website and API.
 I started of with the core features:

 * Being able to create an account

-* Being able to create a product
+* Being able to create a article

 * Browse all the articles